 When you’re looking into rehab for a substance abuse problem, you’ll run across discussions on life skills rehab programs quite frequently.
 Knowing what life skills are and actually using them are two entirely different things.
-Learn more about how life skills integrate with rehab.
+Learn more about how life skills integrate with addiction treatment programs.

 How Addiction Diminishes Life Skills